 Social networks were made possible, then, by a sense of commonality-of shared culture, shared fate, and shared responsibility.
 As with other diasporic merchant minorities, social networks induced trust across wide distances.
 Jewish merchants who acquired a reputation for dishonesty or unreliability in business would be ostracized by their own communities, thus providing a form of collective self-policing.
 To the extent that Jews in other communities were made aware of who was reliable and who was not, the risks of conducting business were reduced.
 A shared language-whether Hebrew, Spanish, Ladino, or Yiddish-also facilitated interregional and international trade.
-The classic example was the Spanish-Jewish diaspora, which provided many of the links that connected the commerce of the early modern world, links stretching from Europe, to Turkey, to the New World, and beyond, trading goods such as sugar, tobacco, coffee, and diamonds.36 fore the term human capital was coined, Jews were investing heavily in it.
+The classic example was the Spanish-Jewish diaspora, which provided many of the links that connected the commerce of the early modern world, links stretching from Europe, to Turkey, to the New

+World, and beyond, trading goods such as sugar, tobacco, coffee, and diamonds.

+Another cultural trait affecting the Jewish response to capitalism was the propensity to high familial investment in children.
+Long before the term human capital was coined, Jews were investing heavily in it.
 The care and attention lavished upon Jewish children by Jewish mothers was a cultural stereotype, which, like many stereotypes, reflected an underlying reality.
 In the nineteenth century, that attention was in part responsible for the fact that as we have seen, in eastern Europe, Jewish mortality rates fell sooner and faster than elsewhere.
 Later on, this emphasis on human capital formation led Jews to bring down their fertility faster and sooner than most other groups.
 This pattern was already visible by the turn of the twentieth century among Jews in western and central Europe.
-In America, working-class Jewish immigrants were distinguished from most of their non-Jewish counterparts by their willingness to forego income from their children's labor, in favor of having children attend school longer or learn trades.
+In America, workingclass Jewish immigrants were distinguished from most of their non-Jewish counterparts by their willingness to forego income from their children's labor, in favor of having children attend school longer or learn trades.
 This was a communal norm, embraced by the advice column of the Yiddish daily Forward, the "Bintel Brief," and commented upon at the time by gentile observers.
-The willingness to forego current familial income in order to improve the life chances of offspring was therefore reflected in higher levels of educational attendance and educational attainment.40
+The willingness to forego current familial income in order to improve the life chances of offspring was therefore reflected in higher levels of educational attendance and educational attainment.
+40